reanblock/noir-zk-proof-demo/README.md

 ## Build a Proof

 We use barretenberg (`bb`) to build a proof using the witness `workshop.gz`.
-You can consider the witness to be the compiled circit and the proof actually prooves the witness compleed the circut using the correct preimage password.
+You can consider the witness to be the compiled circuit and the proof actually prooves the witness compleed the circut using the correct preimage password.

 ```bash
 bb prove -w target/workshop.gz -b target/workshop.json -o target
 ```

-This will use the barretenberg service to generate a proof that the witness really completed the circit and know the preimage of the hash.
+This will use the barretenberg service to generate a proof that the witness really completed the circuit and know the preimage of the hash.

 The proof file will be saved in `target/proof`.
 It is unreadable but you can use the following command to read it: